richardtallent/RT.Comb/README.md

 Recall that `System.Guid` stores its bytes for `Data1` and `Data2` in a different order than they are shown, so we have to reverse the bytes we're putting into those areas so they are stored and sorted in PostgreSQL in network-byte order.

 **This is a breaking change for RT.Comb v.1.4.** In prior versions, I wasn't actually able to test on PostgreSQL and got this all wrong, along with misplacing where the version nybble was and doing unnecessary bit-gymnastics to avoid overwriting it.
 My error was kindly pointed out by Barry Hagan and has been fixed.

+### Comparing COMB to UUIDv7

+Here is more information on UUIDv7: https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-04.html#v7

+`PostgreSqlCombProvider` with the default `UnixDateTimeStrategy` (above) is compatible with UUIDv7.

+However, while `SqlCombProvider` with the default `UnixDateTimeStrategy` also uses a 48-bit UNIX timestamp, the location of the timestamp bytes is different, based on how SQL Server sorts `UNIQUEIDENTIFIER` values.

 ### Note about entropy